bbfrederick/rapidtide/INSTALL.md

 Prerequisites
 -------------

-The processing programs in delaytools require the following to be installed first:
+The processing programs in rapidtide require the following to be installed first:

 * Python 2.x or 3.x
 * numpy